telerik/blazor-docs/components/form/orientation.md

 * `Vertical` - by default the Form will be vertical.

-Setting the orientation to `Horizonal` will place the labels to the right hand-side of the editors and thus reduce the vertical space taken by the Form.
+Setting the orientation to `Horizonal` will place the labels to the left hand-side of the editors and thus reduce the vertical space taken by the Form.

 >caption Change the orientation of the Form.
 The result of the code snippet below